Welcome to Sugar Mutts Rescue!

 We are always accepting applications from potential adopters and looking for new volunteers to foster our loveable pooches.
 The key to a successful adoption is simply finding the right canine-human match.
 For many people, the experience of going to a shelter to adopt can be a bit overwhelming.
 By actually living with our rescue dogs, our fosters are able to provide valuable feedback which enables us to know as much as possible about our canine companions before they go to a new home.
 We also provide adopters with helpful information like food and toy recommendations, vet and trainer referrals, tips on preventative care, and useful reading on dog behavior and training.

-Our adoption fees range from $150-$300 and all our sugar mutts will be spayed/neutered, vaccinated (DA2PPv, Bordetella, Rabies), heartworm tested, and microchipped.
+Our adoption fee for any dog is $300 and all our sugar mutts will be spayed/neutered, vaccinated (Distemper/Parvo, Bordetella, Rabies), heartworm tested, and microchipped prior to adoption.
 If we do not currently have the right match for you, you are welcome to e-mail us about what your ideal dog would be like.
 We will try and find you your canine match and contact you when we rescue a potential candidate!

 Having always been completely crazy about animals, I have worked in the animal welfare field in various capacities throughout the course of the last decade.
 I've worked in the private no-kill sector, the public high-kill sector, in veterinary care, dog walking, doggie daycare, training, and even as a pet portrait photographer.
 Amidst all those valuable experiences, my unwavering desire to be focusing solely on rescue was always apparent.